bbcmicrobit/micropython/docs/microbit.rst

     will pause the execution for one second.  ``n`` can be an integer or a floating point number.

-.. py:function:: running_time()

-    Return the number of milliseconds since the board was switched on or restarted.

 .. py:function:: temperature()